wxjiao/ParroT/README.md

 # :parrot: ParroT: Translating During Chat Using Large Language Models

 :fire: **Update**
-- For 7B models, ZeRO2+offload runs slightly faster than ZeRO3+offload and saves at least 10% GPU usage.
+- For medium-to-small models (e.g., 7B), we recommend ZeRO2+offload rather than ZerO3; use gradient accumulation to maximize GPU usage.
 - Important optimizations: `preprocess_function` to be 4-5X faster; `DataCollatorForSeq2Seq` for batch-wise padding to save  5-10% GPU usage.
 - Introducing ParroT-LoRA which supports saving and restarting from the checkpoints (base model and lora weights) during finetuning.
 - Setting the default Transformers to `>= 4.28.0.dev0` directly as it merged the PR of LLaMA.
 With this version on Torch 1.13.1 + CUDA 11.7, we find the finetuning process could be a bit faster (~18%) than our [v1.0.0](https://github.com/wxjiao/ParroT/tree/v1.0.0/transformers/examples/pytorch/language-modeling) implementation.